 Severe generalized infections such as

-sepsisHeart attackImbalance of electrolytesDisorders that affect muscle functionUse of certain drugs, such as narcotic pain drugs or high blood pressure medicationLow blood supply to parts of the intestine
+or strokeImbalance of electrolytes, especially potassium and calciumDisorders that affect muscle functionUse of certain drugs, such as narcotic pain drugs, high blood pressure medication, or chemotherapyA previous history of ileus

 Symptoms of ileus may include: Abdominal swellingPainVomitingCrampsHiccupsInability to pass stool or gas

 Your doctor will ask about your symptoms and medical history.
-A physical exam will be done.
-Diagnosis of ileus is usually based on symptoms and testing.
+A physical exam and blood tests will be done.
+A diagnosis of ileus is usually based on symptoms and results of imaging studies.

 Images may be taken of your bodily structures.
 This can be done with: X-raysCT scanBarium enema